sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

 - filtering (20 most similar durations ➡️ most similar feature): speaker 4

 ### Discussion of Results (Observations), Areas of Improvement, Feedback Received
+- <b>Perceived similarity</b>: Although most metric formulas outputted speaker 3 as the most similar speaker, upon listening to the wav files of the mapped base speaker, I thought that speaker 2 was most similar to my recorded voice in terms of voice feature and speech speed.
+(I had recorded the sentences slightly fast in speed, and speaker 2 seemed to match that speed while sounding similar to my voice.)
 - <b>Numeric scale</b>: I found that for the weighted sum method, the mapped speaker converges to speaker 3 as duration weights are increased.
 This was found to be an issue of scale at the last minute and could not be fixed, but for future improvements, adjusting scale of both feature and duration error seems very necessary.
 - <b>Experimentation with numeric values chosen</b>: This study could most likely be replicated with different numeric values and show different results.